Nigeria

 – NIHSA (Nigeria Hydrological Services Agency)

-WASH Cluster
+– WASH Cluster

 – Assessment of the local market in terms of availability of suitable materials and skills

-– Field evaluation of different design options and development of catalogue of design options suitable for different user groups and production methods
+– Development of a catalogue of design options suitable for different user groups and production methods

 – Collection of baseline data on factors influencing users’ behaviour, acceptance and preferences of technologies/concepts